 Annie Siddons is a London based and raised writer, performer, theatre-maker and dramaturg.
 Her work is hilarious, brutal, honest and poetic, embracing the mythic and the mundane.

 As writer/performer, Annie created Raymondo in 2014, which ran at Summerhall as part of Escalator East to Edinburgh, then returned in 2015 for the British Council Showcase, touring across the UK 2015-16.

-She followed Raymondo with How (Not) to Live in Suburbia, her first foray into autobiographical work.
-The show, a hilarious look at her own chronic loneliness, featuring videos by performance artist Richard DeDomenici, played Summerhall 2016 before two sell-out runs at the Soho Theatre 2017.
+She followed Raymondo with How (Not) to Live in Suburbia, her first autobiographical work.
+The show, an unflinching look at her own chronic loneliness, featuring videos by performance artist Richard DeDomenici, played Summerhall 2016 before two sell-out runs at the Soho Theatre 2017.
 As part of making the show Annie trained as a Samaritan.
-Suburbia tours the UK in Spring/Autumn 2018/2019.
-How (Not) to Live in Suburbia is in development for TV and lead to Annie making her TV debut on Alan Davies’ chat show, As Yet Untitled.
-It's also been part of a cross disciplinary symposium on Loneliness at UCLAN in November 2016, and more symposia are planned for 2018/19.
+Suburbia toured the UK in Spring/Autumn 2018/2019.
+How (Not) to Live in Suburbia lead to Annie making her TV debut on Alan Davies’ chat show, As Yet Untitled.
+It's also been part of a cross disciplinary symposium on Loneliness at UCLAN in November 2016.

-Her most recent show, Dennis of Penge, a mythic spoken word show about addiction, friendship, Dionysus and her childhood ends of SE20 with music by Asaf Zohar played to great acclaim at Ovalhouse and Albany Deptford in autumn 2018.It will tour in autumn 2019.
+Her most recent show, Dennis of Penge, a mythic spoken word show about addiction, friendship, Dionysus and her childhood ends of SE20 with music by Asaf Zohar played at Ovalhouse and Albany Deptford in autumn 2018.

 If you’d like to work with Annie please get in touch.

 “Theatre artists are essentially charlatans and thieves”.
 Simon McBurney.